jbloomlab/barcoded_flu_pdmH1N1/README.md

    * [./data/flu_sequences/](data/flu_sequences) gives the flu sequences used in the experiment.
 See the [README in that subdirectory](data/flu_sequences/README.md) for details.

-   * [./data/experiments.yml](data/experiments.yml) specifies the experiments we are analyzing.

- - [report.html] is the report created by running [Snakefile].

  - [./results/](results) is a created directory with all results, most of which are not tracked in this repository.